 Before, he worked as consultant in data science and software development with specific applications in biological fluids dynamic, digital and biological signal processing and data analysis.

 His main focus was on the analysis of CT angiography and MR angiography scans of abdominal aortic aneurysms (AAA).
 Trough image analysis, segmentation and 3D volume rendering of the abdominal aorta he contributed to create patient specific models to simulate blood flows in the vessels and to assess rupture risk of the aneurysm.

 Matteo obtained his BSc and MSc at Politecnico di Milano in Applied Mathematics and Computer Science, a course with a strong focus on numerical simulations and data analysis.

-In his master thesis work I developed an original model, based partial different equations for flow in porous media, to describe Medulloblastoma growth.
+In his master thesis work he developed an original model, based on partial different equations for flow in porous media, to describe Medulloblastoma growth.
 By analysing MRIs at different time points of a given patient it was possible to fit the model trough segmentation and 3D volume rendering of the brain and the tumor mass, enabling an accurate estimate of the disease’s course over time.